AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 ---
-title: "Semantic HTML: Building a More Accessible Web"
+title: 'Semantic HTML: Building a More Accessible Web'
-description: Accessibility is a hot topic, but it's not always executed correctly.
-Learn how to use semantic HTML to create an accessible user experience on the web.
+description: Learn how to use the right HTML elements to create accessible documents on the web.
 keywords: [semantic html, html accessibility]
 categories: [accessibility, html]
 commentsId: 48